 In addition, Sag Harbor is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Sag Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Sag Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Despite being a small village, Sag Harbor has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Sag Harbor, a lot of people use the subway to get to work every day though Sag Harbor is a relatively small village.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The per capita income in Sag Harbor in 2022 was $103,890, which is wealthy relative to New York and the nation.
 This equates to an annual income of $415,560 for a family of four.